mass0n30/RetroGameAtlas/README.md

   - finish up sidebar cateogories container (flexing category containers nicely upon selection *reference resume project)

 TODO:
+  - Make a component for alert messages (like for saved games if no saved games, or no game results upon search, ect.)
+  - Make a alert component for alerts (saved to games, ect)
+  - Embed ebay listing onto details page?
   - Add a navigate back -1 arrow icon on GameDetails page (shouldn't scroll to top mounting on home)
   - Add animation and sound? to heart selection
   - put ebay listings as 'related listings (good amount does not have exact title listings, more so related listings, perhaps I can improve this looking back through ebay api docs)
   - game name tags on image covers/screenshots? (lots of japanese/foreign titles in images)

+  - for related data (runs and ebay listings), numbered series title's causes related data (runs and ebay) to list other games in a collection: http://localhost:5173/home/details/10192

   - could add Alert and profile settings drop menu tailwind components
   - let categories flex container flex 3 over rest of containers to give category rows the most room upon flexing... (flexing makes sidebar height full??)